rxm/fslogger/ReadMe.md

 ### Testing the logrotation

 The basic mechanism for not loosing POSTs relies on Unix sending data to a filehandle and not a filename.
-This commands below illustrate that.
+The commands below illustrate that.

 Open two terminals and change both to the directory with `fslogger.js` and the log file `pbit.log`.
 Then issue the commands below.
 The `curl` will POST data to the server.
 Renaming the log file tests that it is safe to use `logrotate`.